-Parenting Payment
+Parenting Payment Basic conditions of eligibility

-- Must have qualifying child aged under six if you are partnered or aged under eight if you are single. - Can be paid to only one member of a couple. - When youngest qualifying child is aged six or over, must enter into a Job Plan allowing participation in a broad range of activities.
+- Must have qualifying child aged under six if you are partnered or aged under eight if you are single. - · Can be paid to only one member of a couple. - When youngest qualifying child is aged six or over, must enter into a Job Plan allowing participation in a broad range of activities.